tig-foundation/tig-monorepo/docs/guides/innovating.md

     cargo test -p tig-algorithms
     ```

-Notes:
+**IMPORTANT (READ THIS):**
 * If you are copying and modifying an algorithm that has been submitted to TIG, make sure to use the `innovator_outbound` version
 * Do not include tests in your algorithm file.
 TIG will reject your algorithm submission.
 * Only your algorithm's rust code gets submitted.
-You should not be adding dependencies to `tig-algorithms` as they will not be available when TIG compiles your algorithm
+You should not be modifying `Cargo.toml` in `tig-algorithms`.
+Any extra dependencies you add will not be available when TIG compiles your algorithm
+* If you need to use random number generation be sure to use `StdRng::seed_from_u64` to ensure your algorithm is deterministic.

 ## Locally Compiling Your Algorithm into WASM